-§250-7 Permitted Uses of Open SpaceCommon open space.
+§250-7 - Permitted Uses of Common Oopen Sspace.

-A. A.-Uses of open spacecommon open space may include:
+A. Uses of Ceommon Oopen Sspace may include:

-- (1)-Passive recreation, such as hiking, walking, running, biking, snowshoeing, cross country skiing, picnicking, and bird watching and other low impact recreational activities that do not significantly alter the natural open spacecommon open space. - (2) --Operations of snowmobiles or ATVs on existing snowmobile or ATV trails; - (3) Agriculture, horticulture, silviculture or pasture uses, provided that all applicable best management practices as defined by the Manual of Best Management Practices for Maine Agriculture, dated January, 2007, as amended, are used to minimize environmental impacts; - (4) -Nonstructural stormwater management, such as rain gardens; - (5) -Easements for drainage, access, and underground utility lines; and - (6) -Other conservation-oriented uses, such as a community garden, compatible with the purposes of this ordinance, as determined by the Planning Board in consultation with the Lands and Conservation Commission.
+(1) Passive recreation, such as hiking, walking, running, biking, snowshoeing, cross country skiing, picnicking, bird watching and other low impact recreational activities that do not significantly alter the natural Ceommon Oopen Sepace.

+(2) Operations of snowmobiles or ATVs on existing snowmobile or ATV trails;

+(3) Agriculture, horticulture, silviculture or pasture uses, provided that all applicable best management practices as defined by the Manual of Best Management Practices for Maine Agriculture, dated January, 2007, as amended, are used to minimize environmental impacts;

-§250-8 Prohibited Uses of Open SpaceCommon open space.
+(4) Nonstructural stormwater management, such as rain gardens;

+(5) Easements for drainage, access, and underground utility lines; and

+(6) Other conservation-oriented uses, such as a community garden, compatible with the purposes of this ordinance, as determined by the Planning Board Board in consultation with the Lands and Conservation Commission.

+§250-8--Prohibited Uses of Common Oopen Sepace.

-- A. The following are prohibited in the open space common open space: - (1) (1) Roads, parking lots and impervious surfaces, except as specifically authorized in this ordinance; - (2) -Subsurface wastewater disposal systems and wells; and - (3) -Dumping or disposal of any type of yard waste, household waste, hazardous waste or other debris, organic or inorganic; and - (4)Other activities as determined by the applicant and recorded on the a legal instrument providing for permanent protection, i.e., deed restrictions.
+- A. The following are prohibited in the common the Ceommon Oopen Sspace: - (1) Roads, parking lots and impervious surfaces, except as specifically authorized in this ordinance; - (2) Subsurface wastewater disposal systems and wells; - (3) Dumping or disposal of any type of yard waste, household waste, hazardous waste or other debris, organic or inorganic; - (4) Cutting vegetation, except for an annual mowing to prevent undesirable shrub brush from overtaking protected fields, without an approved management plan, except that the removal of vegetation classified as being an invasive plant(s) or species shall be allowed as needed; - (5)Building, removing, or altering approved Ceommon Oopen Sspace or trails;